Best Apple Watch 2019: Which of Apple’s wearables is best to buy right now?

 Which Apple Watch is best for me?

-Based on the current 2018 crop, most users will likely find the standard Apple Watch Series 4 to be a great fit.
+Based on the current late 2018/early 2019 crop, most users will likely find the standard Apple Watch Series 4 to be a great fit.
 The range of finishes and strap combinations is plentiful, and if you’re looking for something a little different then the Nike+ version is also on-hand without upping the price.

 If you want a taste of luxury then the Hermès variants bring something extra to the table – so long as you’re willing to pay for a watch that starts at around $1200/£1200.

-The Series 2 and Series 1 are far better equipped but likely to suffer at the hands of outdated software sooner than the Series 3, which still gets Apple’s full support for at least another year.
+The Series 2 and Series 1 are far better equipped but likely to suffer at the hands of outdated software sooner than the Series 3, which still gets Apple’s full support – at least for 2019.

 Apple Watch competitors